CCurl/Projects/s3/README.md

 *** WORDS/FUNCTIONS ***
         NOTE: Word/Function names are identified by 1 UPPERCASE character [A..Z].
 :     (--)        Define word/function.
 Copy chars to (HERE++) until closing ';'.
-A     (--)        Execute/call word/function A
+Abc   (--)        Execute/call word/function Abc
 ;     (--)        Return: PC = rpop()
+^     (--)        Return: PC = rpop()
-        NOTE: Returning while inside of a loop is not supported; use '|' to break out of the loop first.
+        NOTE: To return while inside of a loop, use '^' to un-wind the loop stack first.

 *** INPUT/OUTPUT ***
+0..9   (--n)      Scan DECIMAL number.
+For multiple numbers, separate them by space (47 33).
+        NOTE: To enter a negative number, use "negate" (eg - 490_).
+'x     (--n)      n: the ASCII value of x hNNN   (--h)      h: NNN as a HEX number (0-9, A-F, UPPERCASE only).
 .
 (N--)      Output N as decimal number.
-,      (N--)      Output N as character (Forth EMIT).
+,      (N--)      Output N as character (Forth EMIT). b       (--)      Output a single SPACE.
 "      (?--?)
-Output characters until the next '"'.
+Output a formatted string until the next '"'.
-        NOTES: 1) %d outputs TOS as an integer
+    NOTES: - %d outputs TOS as an integer
+           - %X outputs TOS as a hex number (A-F are uppercase)
-               2) %x outputs TOS as a hex number
+           - %x outputs TOS as a hex number (A-F are lowercase)
-               3) %c outputs TOS as a character
+           - %c outputs TOS as a character
-               4) %n outputs CR/LF
+           - %n outputs CR/LF
+           - %e outputs an ESCAPE (27)
+           - %q outputs a QUOTE
-               5) %<x> outputs <x> (eg - "x%" %% %"x" outputs x" % "x)
+           - %<x> outputs <x> (eg - %% outputs %)
-0..9   (--n)      Scan DECIMAL number.
-For multiple numbers, separate them by space (47 33).
-                     To enter a negative number, use "negate" (eg - 490_). hNNN   (--h)      h: NNN as a HEX number (0-9, A-F, UPPERCASE only).
-'x     (--n)      n: the ASCII value of x
+`XXX`  (--)       Calls system("XXX").
+xY     (a--)      Calls system(a).
 |XXX|  (a--a b)   Copies XXX to address a, b is the next address after the NULL terminator.
-`XXX`  (--)       Sends XXX to system(). xZ     (a--)      Output the NULL terminated string starting at address a. xK?    (--f)      f: 1 if a character is waiting in the input buffer, else 0. xK@    (--c)      c: next character from the input buffer.
+z      (a--)      ZTYPE: Output the NULL terminated string starting at address a (see "). t      (a--)      TYPE: Output the NULL terminated string starting at address a (QUICK). xK?    (--f)      f: 1 if a character is waiting in the input buffer, else 0. xK@    (--c)      c: next character from the input buffer.
 If no character, wait.